C2.2 Evaluating Algebraic Expressions that Involve Whole Numbers.

-To evaluate an algebraic expression, variables must be replaced by numerical values and calculations must be performed according to the priority of operations.
+To evaluate an algebraic expression, variables are replaced with numerical values and calculations are performed according to the order of operations.

 When students work with formulas, they are evaluating expressions.